flurium/agency/src/content/articles/seo-and-admin-panel-for-erp-company.md

 Initial reason why I started working with Acupower was SEO improvements from technical side, and it kept being one of priorities all along the way.

-We used [Semrush](https://www.semrush.com/) to analyze the SEO.
+We used <a href="https://www.semrush.com/" target="_blank">Semrush</a> to analyze the SEO.
 It highlights a ton of details (more than any other seo analyzer I had worked before) and the Acupower already used it, so no need to change.

 Here is a latest results we achieved: 97%.
 Which puts us above top 10% of websites in terms of technical implementation of SEO.